getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

 |   :ref:`3.
 Amazon Web Services console <sync-endpoint-setup-aws>`

 .. note::
-  The apps require at least *2GB* of space to run, therefore, a space of more than *4GB* is recommended for server (for example - droplets on DigitalOcean).
+  The apps require at least *2GB* of space to run, therefore, at least *4GB* of space is recommended for the server (for example - a droplet on DigitalOcean).

 .. _sync-endpoint-setup-domain: